 The Department of Criminal Justice at New Mexico State University provides two program options for earning the Master of Criminal Justice degree (MCJ):

-1. the traditional campus-based program; and
+1. the campus-based program; and

 2. the online program.

-The online program is intended to serve students who are unable to relocate to Las Cruces or are in professions that prevent students from completing the traditional campus-based MCJ program.
+The online program is intended to serve students who are unable to relocate to Las Cruces or are in professions that prevent them from completing the traditional campus-based MCJ program.
 Please click the link for information about the Online MCJ Program.